Interior design: perspective drawing

 - Learn how to use plans and elevations to scale to develop a perspective drawing

-- You will start with a short introduction to formal drawing and finish with perspective views of a space.
+- You will start with an introduction to formal drawing and finish with perspective views of a space.

 What will I achieve?